synthmata/ccynthmata/README.md

     </div>
 ```

-Add controls with the `midiccparam` class, give it a cc number to control with the `data-cclsb` attribute:
+Add controls with the `midiccparam` class, give it a CC number to control with the `data-cclsb` attribute:

 ```html
 <input